I build brands for charity.

 Imagination and individuality are two of the most vital components of humanity.
 These gifts drive our creativity and are a primary component of our individuality.
 But more than that, our creativity allows us to express and influence in ways that might otherwise be impossible—photography, visual art, music, and fashion are all formidable instruments at our disposal in our collective quest to better The World.
 The things we create make us feel.
 Feelings can be powerful and power, when focused, promotes change.
 I firmly believe that change is one of the best—and possibly most essential—parts of the human experience.

 When I started my journey, I knew that I wanted to do something more than just make stuff—I wanted to make people feel.
 For over twenty years, I’ve put my best effort into doing that each day through every aspect of my work.
 The companies and organizations I work with want to make this world the best it can be; I channel my creativity to help them in that quest.

 Brand development and merchandise collaboration for nonprofit organizations and ethical businesses

 Activism through artistry, change through purpose

-I believe business can be used as a force for good, which is why I donate up to 40% of my net profits to charitable causes.
+I believe that every nonprofit organization—particularly local, lesser-funded nonprofits—should have the tools at their disposal to engage with as broad a community as possible.
+Each year, I partner with a select number of organizations and events; I donate up to 40% of my net profits to these causes.
 By buying and wearing clothes from my collections, you are directly combating ignorance, strengthening our communities, fighting climate change, protecting wildlife, and improving our world.

+A creative, critical thinker with a passion for technology, art, and humanity, I’m constantly finding meaningful ways to intersect all three.
 I’m from Orange County, California.
-Now, I live in Germany, work internationally, and love to connect with people and organizations everywhere who are interested in creating beautiful and meaningful things.
+Now, I live and work internationally and love to connect with people and organizations everywhere who are interested in creating beautiful and meaningful things.